HarryHibbins/CV/README.md

 #### _The University of The West of England, September 2018 – June 2022_
 I graduated with a First-Class Honours degree in BSc.
 Games Technology.
 During my time at University, I quickly came familiar with the basics of coding and went on to become an advanced programmer.
-My Dissertation project (1st) looked into the postive health benefits video games can have.
+My Dissertation project (1st) looked into the positive health benefits video games can have.

 • Using GitHub to handle version control in both solo and group projects.
 • Completed a project that involved the whole cohort of 40+ people, this meant we had to use Agile development effectively to stay on top of the project.